Why does my dog smell so bad?

 Lastly, your dog’s anal glands can get blocked, prompting your pooch to lick the area excessively and let in infection, potentially causing a stink.

 Don’t even think about treating it yourself – this is what vets are for.
-Dog insurance could help you cover the costs.
+Quality dog insurance could help you cover the costs.

 Sometimes, your pooch smells just fine – until you get a sudden gust of foul odour.